Article

 3. Get some ideas to make your own decisions

 With so many possible investments selecting individual ones can be a daunting prospect.
-To help narrow down the field our Research Team has created the Direct Investment Service Preferred List, which highlights what we consider to be the best-quality investments in major areas.
+To help narrow down the field our Collectives Research Team has created the Charles Stanley Direct Preferred List, which highlights what we consider to be good-quality options within their respective areas for new investment.

-It provides a comprehensive range of options as it covers funds and investment trusts, and includes passive funds or trackers as well as actively managed investments.
-If you are looking for inspiration before the tax year-end, make sure you read our ideas on how you might use your ISA allowance.
+It provides a comprehensive range as it covers funds and investment trusts, and it includes straightforward passive funds or trackers as well as more specialist actively managed investments.

 4. Diversify